-- 1. The Agency shall be obliged to perform random control of pharmaceutical product sellers based on risk assessment. - 2.
-During random control, the Agency may check the status of the compliance by pharmaceutical product sellers with established procedures for traceability of a pharmaceutical product and with storage conditions. - 3.
-In the cases provided for by the legislation of Georgia, for random control purposes, the Agency may procure a pharmaceutical product from pharmaceutical product sellers for further laboratory trials. - 4.
-The Ministry shall approve or ensure the recognition of a manual for random control (technical regulations, and guidelines containing procedures and terms for conducting random control, including procuring samples), based on risk assessment.
+- 1. The Agency shall perform the random control of pharmaceutical product sellers based on risk assessment. - 2.
+During the random control, the Agency may check the status of the compliance by pharmaceutical product sellers with the procedures established for traceability of a pharmaceutical product and with storage conditions. - 3.
+Where so provided for by the legislation of Georgia, the Agency may, for random control purposes, purchase a pharmaceutical product from pharmaceutical product sellers for further laboratory trials. - 4.
+The Ministry shall approve or ensure the recognition of a manual for random control (technical regulations, or guidelines containing procedures and conditions for conducting random control, including for purchasing samples), based on risk assessment.